-- 1. The Authority will begin its review, preparation and strategy for remarketing/refunding approximately nine (9) months prior to each mandatory or stated maturity date for the SIFMA Index Bonds.
-During this period, the Authority will: - a.
+1. The Authority will begin its review, preparation and strategy for remarketing/refunding approximately nine (9) months prior to each mandatory or stated maturity date for the SIFMA Index Bonds.
+During this period, the Authority will:

+- a.
 Assess and evaluate its options, taking into consideration the current market conditions; - b.
-Decide upon a preferred option and remarketing /refinancing strategy; and - c.
-Develop a formal plan of action with a timeline and details for completion, (including initiating the transactional dialogue with the rating agencies) - 2.
-No later than 180 days (6-months) prior to the mandatory tender or stated maturity, the Authority will have determined the plan of finance, made the appropriate notifications as required by the Indenture, obtained, or be in the process of obtaining, all legal authorizations and will proceed with the bond issuance activities:
+Decide upon a preferred option and remarketing / refinancing strategy; and - c.
+Develop a formal plan of action with a timeline and details for completion, (including initiating the transactional dialogue with the rating agencies)

+2. No later than 180 days (6-months) prior to the mandatory tender or stated maturity, the Authority will have determined the plan of finance, made the appropriate notifications as required by the Indenture, obtained, or be in the process of obtaining, all legal authorizations and will proceed with the bond issuance activities:

-Approved by Date Approved Revision No. Supersedes Page ٦ 100 1 of 2 Olu Adebo, Chief Financial Officer March 7, 2012 1012 suвjecт Multi-modal (SIFMA Index) Bonds
+Approved by Date Approved Revision No. Supersedes Page Olu Adebo, Chief Financial Officer March 7, 2012 12 8 - 1 of 2